App Store (Apple): Yearly

 Apple publishes a list on a yearly basis, giving credit to the apps with the highest number of downloads in the past year.

 Of all time

-These are the most-downloaded iOS applications and the highest revenue generating iOS applications of all time from 2010 to 2018.
+These are the most downloaded iOS applications and the highest revenue-generating iOS applications of all time.

 Application ratings

 Apple rates applications worldwide based on their content, and determines the age group for which each is appropriate.
-According to the iPhone OS 3.0 launch event, the iPhone will allow blocking of objectionable apps in the iPhone's settings.
+According to the iPhone OS 3.0 launch event, the iPhone allows blocking of objectionable apps in the iPhone's settings.
+The rating system received an overhaul for iOS 26 in 2025.
 The following are the ratings that Apple has detailed: